 What is the Canute Console?

-The Canute Console is a Linux workstation with multiline Braille display.
+The Canute Console is everything the Canute 360 Braille e-reader is, but its also a Linux workstation with multiline Braille display.
 It is composed of a Canute 360 Braille display docked in a workstation that adds a pull-out Qwerty keyboard, a fold-up 13″ high contrast monitor, and runs off a Raspberry Pi 400.

 Why the monitor?
 For co-working and co-playing between Braille readers and their sighted or low-vision colleagues.
 The monitor and the Braille display show exactly the same output from the terminal.
 The Braille display can be switched between Literary Braille for a familiar environment and Computer Braille, for letter for letter identical layout in Braille as a sighted person will see on the monitor.
 Thus the Console can be used by Braille readers to develop spacial — even graphical — applications for sighted audiences.

 Why Linux?
-This Canute Console runs from the Linux command line, a powerful and universal working environment brilliantly suited to Braille.
+This Canute Console can be switched to Smart Mode to operate from the Linux command line, a powerful and universal working environment brilliantly suited to Braille.
 The Console can be used to log into and control servers or desktop computer running Linux, Windows, MacOS or embedded IoT devices.
 It can be used for cross developing apps for any operating system.
 SSH into your home Windows PC in refreshable Braille!
 Don’t know what SSH means but curious to find out?
 Try the Braillists Foundation’s Masterclasses on Linux.

 Why Raspberry Pi?
 The Pi has fast become the world’s most commonly used and supported computer for educational, embedded and IoT development.
 Its a great choice for students and developers and — as the Console is also designed to be used as a terminal for controlling remote servers — the user is not restricted to ARM7 for more intensive applications.